noir-lang/noir/docs/docs/reference/developer_references/smart_contract_reference/storage/private_state.md

 This setting enables us to skip the first `offset` notes.
 It's particularly useful for pagination.

+### `preprocessor: fn ([Option<Note>; MAX_NOTE_HASH_READ_REQUESTS_PER_CALL], PREPROCESSOR_ARGS) -> [Option<Note>; MAX_NOTE_HASH_READ_REQUESTS_PER_CALL]`

+Developers have the option to provide a custom preprocessor.
+This allows specific logic to be applied to notes that meet the criteria outlined above.
+The preprocessor takes the notes returned from the oracle and `preprocessor_args` as its parameters.

+An important distinction from the filter function described below is that preprocessor is applied first and unlike filter it is applied in an unconstrained context.

+### `preprocessor_args: PREPROCESSOR_ARGS`

+`preprocessor_args` provides a means to furnish additional data or context to the custom preprocessor.

 ### `filter: fn ([Option<Note>; MAX_NOTE_HASH_READ_REQUESTS_PER_CALL], FILTER_ARGS) -> [Option<Note>; MAX_NOTE_HASH_READ_REQUESTS_PER_CALL]`

-Developers have the option to provide a custom filter.
-This allows specific logic to be applied to notes that meet the criteria outlined above.
-The filter takes the notes returned from the oracle and `filter_args` as its parameters.
+Just like preprocessor just applied in a constrained context (correct execution is proven) and applied after the preprocessor.

 ### `filter_args: FILTER_ARGS`